-At the very core, humans are a social species which compete for resources and status.
+At the very core, humans are a social species who compete for resources and status.
 We care about and value relative status.
 In other words, many of us try to outdo our peers, neighbours or colleagues, hence the term, keeping up with the Joneses.
-We see signs of this everywhere throughout modern Western and now many Eastern cultures.
-From the cars we drive the houses we live in to the jewelry and clothes we wear to the technology we use.
+We see signs of this embedded throughout modern Western, and now many, Eastern cultures.
+From the cars we drive, the houses we live in, to the jewelry, clothes and technology we use and adorn ourselves with.
 Thorstein Veblen, sociologist and economist coined the term ‘conspicuous consumption’ back in 1899 to explain the flaunting of wealth which emerged as a result of capital accumulation during the Second Industrial Revolution.
 We use the ostentatious consumption of various consumer goods to signal to others we are doing well and to some degree provoke envy.
 As Tim Jackson author and economist of the best-selling book, Prosperity without Growth, explains, “Our own relentless search for novelty and social status locks us into an iron cage of consumerism.
 Affluence has itself betrayed us.”
+He is right.

 4. Super-normal Stimuli and Addiction

 Combine our love of novelty with our time preferences for immediate gratification with powerful marketing and advertising messaging and it easy to see why little has changed over recent decades.
-Another dominant influence of our behaviour is the influence of the mesolimbic dopamine pathways which are know more commonly as our reward pathway.
+Another dominant influence of our behaviour is the influence of the mesolimbic dopamine pathways, know more commonly as our reward pathway.
 The mesolimbic pathway is a collection of dopamine-releasing neurons which controls motivation, reinforcement learning, and fear, among other thought processes.
-From our ancestral heritage this mesolimbic dopamine pathways were primarily linked to motivation and calorific reward (finding food).
+From our ancestral heritage these mesolimbic dopamine pathways were primarily linked to motivation and calorific reward (finding food).

 You don’t have to look far in the west to see the distractions humans have built into our lives to entertain, distract and numb us from the monotony of everyday life.
-Many of these gadgets, technology and social media which have entered the global consumer market over recent decades have the same impact on our brains in activating dopamine-releasing neurons.
-The reward circuitry of our brains are stimulated by a like on Facebook, an email hitting our inbox, the next episode of our favourite Netflix series, playing a video game, gambling and dabbling in the stock market.
-We can become addicted to the quick fix, as these modern stimuli do not provide a calorific reward; therefore we feel no physical satisfaction like our ancestors did when finding fruit, nuts or berries.
+Many of the gadgets, technology and social media, which now entertain the global consumer market have the same impact on our brains in activating dopamine-releasing neurons.
+The reward circuitry of our brains are stimulated by a 'like' on Facebook, an email hitting our inbox, the next episode of our favourite Netflix series, playing a video game, gambling, or dabbling in the stock market.
+We can become addicted to these quick fixes.
+The problem is, these modern stimuli do not provide a calorific reward; therefore we feel no physical satisfaction like our ancestors did when finding fruit, nuts or berries.
 Hence, we can become addicted to these ‘dopamine hits’ further distracting us from meaningful discussion, activism and action around more serious matters.
 We look for and consume more and more in the hope we will become satiated.

 Part of the problem with our failure to take action on many of the challenges we face as a society is due to not being able to understand complex systems.
 Systems do not act in isolation, energy; economy and environment are all interconnected and inextricably linked.
-Yet as a society we fail to see the connection from our actions, favoring the present more than the future.
-Our love of novelty, status and our addiction to dopamine, have all contributed to our collective failure to act decisively on broad issues ranging from the climate and ecological crisis.
+As a society, we fail to see the connection of our actions, favoring the present more than the future.
+Our love of novelty, status and our addiction to dopamine, have all contributed to our collective failure to act decisively on broad issues.
 We must come to terms with, and understand, why we do the things we do before any real progress can be made.

 While it is easy to be optimistic and come up with short-term solutions to these challenges, we must also look within ourselves and work within the limits of reality.
 Building individual, local, community and regional resilience is only possible by understanding how and why humans do what we do.
-Once we recognise these shortcomings we can then move to a place of understanding and appropriate action.
-Only by being honest with ourselves and taking a holistic long term approach to solving many of the challenges and problems is the only way we will solve many of these challenges as opposed to short term reactive solutions.
-If we fail to do so it will result in certain catastrophic collapse of economies, ecosystems and civilisation as we know it, or all of the previously mentioned.
+Only by recognising these shortcomings can we then move to a place of understanding and appropriate action.
+Only by being honest with ourselves and taking a holistic long term approach to solving many of the challenges we face, will we truly be able to make any meaningful progress to addressing the multiple crisis we face.
+If we fail to do so, we will almost certainly witness the catastrophic collapse of economies, ecosystems and civilisation as we know it.
 Our greatest ability as humans is to conceptualise and think, now would be an opportune time to do so…...